Dinosaur Comics: Creation

 Ryan North started Dinosaur Comics during his last year of his undergraduate degree.
 In a 2016 interview, he said he "wanted to do something with comics [but] I couldn't draw — still can't draw.
 I didn't realize that there was such a thing as writers in comics.
 I thought it was all one person."
-At about the same time as he came up with the concept of a fixed-art comic, North received a school assignment to, as he described it "do something interesting with the Internet."
+At about the same time as he came up with the concept of a fixed-art comic, North received a school assignment to, as he described it, "do something interesting with the Internet."
 He was assigned a group, and his group was given the URL qwantz.com.
 After some time, his group had done nothing and North decided to upload some comics to the site.
 The first Dinosaur Comics strip was posted on February 1, 2003 and was called "Today is a beautiful day."

 All the comics are six-panel strips, using clip art that North found on a CD he had purchased.
 Every strip uses the same art, with occasional exceptions, such as the mirror universe comics which uses the art but reversed.

 Reception

 Dinosaur Comics has received several awards and recognitions.
 It was named one of the best webcomics of 2004 and 2005 by The Webcomics Examiner.
 Wired listed Dinosaur Comics as one of "Five Webcomics You Can Share With Your Kids" and PC Magazine included the comic in its "10 Wicked Awesome Webcomics" list.
 Cracked.com named Dinosaur Comics one of the 8 funniest webcomics on the internet.

-In 2005, it won "Outstanding Anthropomorphic Comic" in the Web Cartoonist's Choice Awards.
+In 2005, it won "Outstanding Anthropomorphic Comic" in the Web Cartoonists' Choice Awards.
 Soon after, in August 2005, Dinosaur Comics was accepted into the Dayfree Press.
 In 2006, the blook Dinosaur Comics: Huge Eyes, Beaks, Intelligence, and Ambition was a runner up for the Lulu Blooker Prize for comics.